udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* video.mp4 video recording of the vehicle driving autonomously around track one
 * writeup_report.md or writeup_report.pdf summarizing the results

 ####2.
 Submission includes functional code